JS-DevTools/static-mock-data/README.md

 * 100 mock employees, with names, addresses, phone numbers, etc.
 * 100 mock projects, with names, dates, departments, employees assigned, etc.
 * Full-size and thumbnail photos for each employee
+* All data follows logical rules:
+    - Usernames, SSNs, addresses, etc. are unique
+    - Birthdates, hire dates, and termination dates are in proper chronological order
+    - Employee roles "make sense" (e.g. "full time" and "part time" are mutually exclusive)
+    - Employees are only assigned to projects in their own department
+    - Employees are only assigned to projects that occurred during their employment

 Installation &amp; Usage